Shearman & Sterling is one of the world's premier law firms,

 arbitration practices and has worked on many significant matters,

 including its representation of the Yukos shareholders in their

 $100 billion compensation claim against Russia.
 Other well-regarded

-practices include antitrust, bankruptcy, corporate governance,
+practices include antitrust, corporate governance,

 derivatives/structured products, executive compensation and